HEALTH AND SAFETY CODE

 (B) informs the pregnant woman that those materials:

-(i) have been provided by the Department of State Health Services;
+(i) have been provided by the commission;

 (iii) describe the unborn child and list agencies that offer alternatives to abortion; and